tejasshahu/Family_Tree/README.md

 	Address
 	Birth date

-When thinking about relaons between people the API should be able to provide the following information:
+When thinking about relations between people the API should be able to provide the following information:

 	1. For a given person list all of their siblings
 	2. For a given person list all of their parents